orctom/pip-inside/README.md

 Commands:
-  add      Add a package as project dependency build    Build the wheel and sdist init     Init project in current directory install  Install project dependencies by groups publish  Publish the wheel and sdist to remote repository remove   Remove a package from project dependencies version  Show version of current project
+  add      Add a package as project dependency build    Build the wheel and sdist freeze   Freeze dependencies into 'pi.lock' init     Init project in current directory install  Install project dependencies by groups publish  Publish the wheel and sdist to remote repository remove   Remove a package from project dependencies shell    Ensure '.venv' virtualenv, and new shell into it show     Show dependency tree version  Show version of current project
 ```